Dunning-Kruger Effect

 The Dunning-Kruger effect is a cognitive bias that reveals a paradoxical relationship between competence and confidence.
 Coined by psychologists David Dunning and Justin Kruger, this phenomenon highlights how poor performers often overestimate their abilities, while skilled people tend to underestimate theirs.

-The crux of this effect lies in the inability of incompetent individuals to recognize their lack of skill, a blind spot that prevents them from accurately assessing their performance.
+The crux of this effect lies in the inability of incompetent individuals to recognise their lack of skill, a blind spot that prevents them from accurately assessing their performance.
 Conversely, competent individuals, aware of the vast complexities of a task, might see their own skills as inadequate.

 The research origins of the Dunning-Kruger effect trace back to a series of experiments and studies that collectively shed light on the cognitive bias of illusory superiority among poor performers.
 This exploration into human psychology has significantly evolved over the years, marked by pivotal studies and critical analyses.
 Here’s how the theory has developed, highlighting key contributors and their findings: